move-ai/recipes/README.md

 Features:
 * Full body tracking
 * Hand and finger tracking
-* FBX, USD output formats
+* FBX, USD and Blend 3D output formats
 * Track up to 3 people (coming soon)
-* Supports video from any camera but video from known cameras give the best results
+* Supports any video but best results are obtained when the camera is known

 [FAQs](./FAQs.md)